jamesdbrock/hffix/README.md

 ### CheckSum

-High Frequency FIX Parser can calculate CheckSums and add the *CheckSum* field for all messages that you encode.
-It does not validate the *CheckSum* of messages decoded.
+High Frequency FIX Parser will calculate the *CheckSum* field for all messages that you encode.
+It can validate the *CheckSum* of messages decoded, but does not do that calculation unless you explicitly ask for it.

 ### Sequence Numbers